 A "Not gate" is a device that takes one input and gives you one output.
 The input has two possible values: "True" and "False".
 The output has the value "True" if the input is "False", and the output has the value "False" if the input is "True".

-A "Not" gate" is drown as follows:
+A "Not gate" is drawn on paper like this:

 In this picture, the input has the value "True" ("T" for short)